DIJUNLIAO/RykLiaoStandardPool.github.io/README.md

 # Standards and Regulations Pool
-Here include some useful standards and regulations related to medical device:
+Here include some useful standards and regulations related to medical device.

 ## HIGHTED